Future-proof your Dealership with always-on AI Agents. Join us at Digital Dealer | Oct 14-15 in Vegas!

 BDC stands for Business Development Center, a dealership team that handles inbound calls, follow-ups, and lead generation to boost sales.

-• Do BDC reps get commission?
+• Do BDC representatives get commission?

 Yes, BDC reps often receive a commission, along with a base salary or draw.
 The commission structure varies depending on the dealership, but it often includes a bonus for each appointment scheduled and shown, and/or a portion of the sale if the appointment leads to a sale.